FlyMeToTheSun/CS171_DataScience/README.md

 3. Save the extracted features, and the correspoding genre label in csv format.
 4. Submit the wav files, pdf file (see sample attached file below), and the csv dataset file.

-Develop a mini dataset from any of the following:
 <img src="python_code.jpg" alt="Alt text" title="Optional title">
 If these files cannot be accomodated in this link, you may place them Google Drive and place the link here.
 Be sure to allow me to access the drive.